XDC-Community/docs/how-to/XRC20/Truffle/how-to.md

 touch ./contracts/XRC20.sol
 ```

-And lets start by writting the shell of our smart contract by writing on our `XRC20.sol` file:
+And write the shell of our smart contract by writing:

 ```solidity
 // SPDX-License-Identifier: MIT